osm3dan/home/index.markdown

   src: /assets/profile_portrait.jpg
   alt: website picture
 permalink: /en/index
 ---
 ## **Welcome to Osamu Sandanbata's website!**

 I am **Osamu Sandanbata**, an Earth scientist from/in Japan.
 My interests are in various geophysical phenomena near the Earth surface.
 Currently, I am studying **physical mechanisms of large earthquakes with seismic magnitudes >5 at volcanic calderas**.
-To understand the complex processes, I use data analysis and numerical modeling of tsunamis, crustal defromation, and seismic waves.
+To understand the complex processes, I use data analysis and numerical modeling of tsunamis, crustal deformation, and seismic waves.
 <br/>